Donaldcwl/browser-image-compression/README.md

 Javascript module to be run in the web browser for image compression.

 ## Features
-- You can use this module to compress jpeg and png image by reducing **resolution** or **storage size** before uploading to application server to save bandwidth.
+- You can use this module to compress jpeg and png images by reducing **resolution** or **storage size** before uploading to the application server to save bandwidth.
-- **Multi-thread** (web worker) non-blocking compression are supported through options.
+- **Multi-thread** (web worker) non-blocking compression is supported through options.

 ## Upgrade to version 2